RGafiyatullin/scala-xml/README.md

-# creek-xml, a non-blocking stream XML-parser for Scala
+# DOM-like API for XML